grscheller/scheller-linux-archive/notes/gitNotes.md

 #### Decentralization

 GIT is decentralized.
-Unlike version control tools like SCCS, CVS, or Subversion there is no "central" or "blessed" repository, unless you just consider one as such.
+Unlike version control tools like SCCS, CVS, or Subversion there is no *central* or *blessed* repository, unless you just consider one as such.
 Even then the blessed repo is still just a social construct, GIT does not care.

-GIT branches are just light weight user controlled labels, not large monolithic directory structures in a centrally maintained software repository maintain by a software configuration management specialist.
+GIT branches are just light weight user controlled labels, not large monolithic directory structures in a centrally maintained software repository.

-In the late 1990's, as a contractor for AT&T Microelectonics, I was the SCCS administrator for AT&T Microelectronics Process Control Manufacturing Execution System which tracked and controlled products through multiple semiconductor manufacturing production lines.
-Process Control (a misnormer, Production Cotrol would have been a better name) controlled production based on customer orders and inventory.
-If it had existed, GIT would have been much simpler to configure and easier to use than SCCS.
+In the 1990's, as a contractor for AT&T Microelectonics, I was the SCCS administrator for AT&T Microelectronics Process Control Manufacturing Execution System which tracked and controlled products through multiple semiconductor manufacturing production lines.
+Process Control, a misnormer, Production Cotrol would have been a better name, controlled production based on customer orders and inventory.
+If it had existed, GIT would have been much simpler to configure, maintain and use than SCCS.

 #### Git user interfaces